Herdora/chisel/README.md

    **Shows:**

-   - All active chisel droplets with their status
+   - All active chisel droplets with their GPU type and status
    - IP addresses for SSH access
-   - Region, size, and creation time
+   - Region, size, cost per hour, and creation time
-   - Current active droplet from local state
+   - Tracked droplets from local state

 4. **Sync code**